International Olympic Committee: Effects on soil

-Venue construction effects on water
+Effects on water

-The Olympic Games can affect water quality in the surrounding region in several ways, including water runoff and the transfer of polluting substances from the air to water sources through rainfall.
-Harmful particulates come from both natural substances (such as plant matter crushed by higher volumes of pedestrian and vehicle traffic) and man-made substances (such as exhaust from vehicles or industry).
-Contaminants from these two categories lead to elevated amounts of toxins in street dust.
+The Olympic Games can affect water quality in several ways, including runoff and the transfer of polluting substances from the air to water sources through rainfall.
+Harmful particulates come from natural substances (such as plant matter crushed by higher volumes of pedestrian and vehicle traffic) and man-made substances (such as exhaust from vehicles or industry).
+Contaminants from these two categories elevate amounts of toxins in street dust.
 Street dust reaches water sources through runoff, facilitating the transfer of toxins to environments and communities that rely on these water sources.
-One method of measuring the runoff contamination of water sources involves magnetism.
-Magnetism measurement systems allow specialists to measure the differences in mineral magnetic parameters in samples of water, air, and vegetation.
-Another method used to assess the amount and effects of water pollutants is to measure the amount of PM2.5 in rainfall.
-Measuring PM2.5 (the amount of aerodynamic diameter of particle≤2.5 μm in a given amount of air) is a common metric for assessing air quality.
-Comparing PM2.5 levels between air and rainfall samples allows scientists to determine the amount of air pollution being transferred to water sources.

 In 2013, researchers in Beijing found a significant relationship between the amount of PM2.5 concentrations in the air and in rainfall.
-Studies showed that rainfall had transferred a portion of these pollutants from the air to water sources.
+Studies showed that rainfall had transferred a large portion of these pollutants from the air to water sources.
+Notably, this cleared the air of such particulates, substantially improving air quality at the venues.